 Growing Gracillimus maiden grass isn’t much different than that of any other maiden grass plant.
 Gracillimus maiden grass grows in nearly any type of well-drained soil.
 However, it performs best in moist, moderately fertile conditions.
 Plant Gracillimus maiden grass in full sunlight; it tends to flop over in shade.

 Too much fertilizer may weaken the plant and cause it to fall over.
-Limit feeding to ¼ to ½ cup of general purpose fertilizer before new growth appears in early spring.
+Limit feeding to ¼ to ½ cup (60 to 120 mL.) of general-purpose fertilizer before new growth appears in early spring.

 To encourage healthy new growth, cut Gracillimus maiden grass down to about 4 to 6 inches (10 to 15 cm.) in late winter or before new growth appears in early spring.